angusryer/angusryer/README.md

 ## About Me

 I _really_ like to learn and often prioritize it.
-A few notable exceptions are:
+A few notable exceptions to these priorities are:

 👨‍👩‍👦‍👦  Family